mch3rry/mch3rry.github.io/index.md

     <br><a href="https://www.bcdoulas.org/"><img alt="Doula Services Association of BC Member" src="https://maisondoula.ca/img/DSABadge.png" width="150" height="150"></a>
   </div>
   <div class="col-md-8 col-md-offset-0 col-sm-8 col-sm-offset-0 col-xs-12 col-xs-offset-0">
-    <p>Congratulations on your growing family!
-New parenthood is a transformative time, and you deserve to be supported as you navigate your pregnancy, birth, and beyond.</p>
     <p>As a doula I support you unconditionally, no matter what choices you make for your care.</p>
     <p>Before I decided to pursue birth work, I studied neurobiology for ten years.
 From my time as a scientist I bring curiosity, critical thinking, and a love of research rabbit holes.
 Continuing education is a priority in my doula practice; it is to me important to understand the history that shapes modern birth culture, and to be informed on the current best practices in perinatal care.</p>
     <p>For my doula training I completed Pacific Rim's 270-hour <a href="https://www.pacificrimcollege.com/faculties-programs/program/holistic-doula-certificate/">Holistic Doula Program</a> in December 2019.
 I’ve supported new families through Vancouver Coastal Health’s CUDDLE program, and have volunteered as a <a href="https://www.bigsisters.bc.ca/">Big Sister</a>.
 I am also trained in Standard First Aid and CPR-C/AED (St John Ambulance, 2020).